gu-fan/riv.vim/doc/riv_quickstart.rst

 ###############

 :Author:    Rykka G.F
-:Date:      2012-10-16 11:06:54
+:Date:      2012-10-18

-Riv is a plugin for better working with reStructuredText in Vim.
+Riv is for better working with reStructuredText in Vim.

-This Riv tutor, is to show enough commands to working with it.
+This tutor is to show enough commands to work with it.

 :NOTE: The commands of this document will modify the text.
-       Make sure it's the copy of quickstart.rst
+       Make sure it's a copy of quickstart.rst

        If you started ``:RivQuickStart``,
-       Then it is a copy at '~/Documents/riv_quickstart.rst'
+       Then it is a copy, and at '~/Documents/riv_quickstart.rst'

 :NOTE: The ``<C-E>`` in commands means ``Ctrl+E`` or ``Ctrl+e`` ,

-       It is based on the ``g:riv_global_leader``
+       It is based on ``g:riv_global_leader``
        If you have changed it, using yours.

 Read